-If a match is interrupted by weather conditions for more than 15 minutes or if there is a transfer of sites, a 10-minute warm-up is mandatory before the match resumes.
+If a match is interrupted by weather conditions for more than 15 minutes or if there is a transfer of sites, a 10 minute warmup is allowed before the match resumes, if either team requests.

 10. CONTINUOUS PLAY

 Play shall be continuous from the first service to the completion of the match.